neuroinformatics-unit/datashuttle/docs/source/pages/community/contributing.md

 all necessary packages for development, refer to the 'Developers' tab on the [How to install **datashuttle**](how-to-install) page.

-Briefly, after installing Rclone, the **datashuttle** repository can be cloned
+Briefly, after installing Rclone, the **datashuttle** repository can be cloned:

 ```sh
 git clone git@github.com:neuroinformatics-unit/datashuttle.git